alexasheldon/cs4701-ai-proj/README.md

 **Authors: Bella Falkenberg and Alexa Sheldon**

-This project implements a Multi-Layer Perceptron (MLP) and a Convolutional Neural Network (CNN) to classify letters from the ASL hand sign alphabet from a live camera feed.
+This project implements a Multi-Layer Perceptron and a Convolutional Neural Network to classify letters from the ASL hand sign alphabet from a live camera feed.

 ## Features
-- **Live Camera**: uses your computer's camera (or your iPhone) for live feed.
+- **Live Camera**: uses your computer's camera (or your iPhone) for live feed, overlaying classification from both MLP and CNN models.
 - **Multi-Layer Perceptron (MLP) Classification**: trained on hand embeddings from Mediapipe to make classifications of ASL fingerspelling alphabet.
 - **Convolutional Neural Network (CNN) Classification**: trained on cropped images based on locations of `MediaPipe` landmarks to make classifications of ASL fingerspelling alphabet.
 - **MediaPipe Hand Skeleton Overlay**: draws `MediaPipe` landmarks over your hand in frame.